No3x/javafx-boilerplate-hibernate-lifecycles/README.md

 | org.kohsuke:wordnet-random-name:1.3       | Create random names used for random person generator           |

-See [javafx-boilerplate-hibernate](https://github.com/No3x/javafx-boilerplate/hibernate) for a basic example wit JPA and hibernate.
+See [javafx-boilerplate-hibernate](https://github.com/No3x/javafx-boilerplate-hibernate) for an example with JPA and hibernate.